-Obesity is a very common problem seen in feline patients.
-Obesity itself is not a disease, but very often can lead to disease states.
-Cats that are overweight or obese invariably are ingesting more calories than they are burning.
+Obesity is a problem we see very frequently in feline patients.
+Obesity is not a disease in and of itself, but it can often lead to various diseases.
+Cats gaining weight are invariably ingesting more calories than they are burning.
 Chronically overweight feline patients become predisposed to developing diabetes and arthritis.
-Overweight cats who stop eating for even shorts periods of time may start to “digest” the fat of their own liver, a serious condition called hepatic lipidosis.
-In the following article, we will review obesity in cats as well as discuss strategies to keep those extra pounds of your feline friend.
+Overweight cats who stop eating for even short periods may start to “digest” their liver’s fat.
+This is a serious condition called hepatic lipidosis.
+In the following article, we will review obesity in cats and discuss strategies to keep those extra pounds off your feline friend.

-Obesity in cats is almost always caused by an imbalance between physical activity and food/caloric intake, meaning your cat is eating more calories than they are able to burn.
-An unhealthy diet high in fat, giving your cat lots of treats or “human” food, as well as a lack of exercise may all contribute to weight gain.
-While the hypothyroid disease may contribute to weight gain in a dog, this condition is very uncommon in feline populations.
+Obesity in cats is almost always caused by an imbalance between physical activity and food/caloric intake, meaning your cat eats more calories than he or she can burn.
+An unhealthy diet high in calories; giving your cat lots of treats or “human” food, as well as a lack of exercise, may all contribute to weight gain.
+While hypothyroid disease may sometimes contribute to weight gain in a dog, this condition is very uncommon in feline populations.

 This contrasts with cats who are higher on the BCS scale who score a 6,7,8, or 9 (out of 9).
-These cats will have excess amounts of fat covering their ribs with higher scored patients having the most amount of fat.
-In addition, these cats may have an observable waist, excess fat on their faces and limbs, and may a large fat pad noted on their bellies which hangs down.
+These cats will have excess amounts of fat covering their ribs, with higher-scored patients having the most amount of fat.
+These cats may also have an observable waist, excess fat on their faces and limbs, and a large fat pad noted on their bellies that hangs down.

-Fortunately for overweight cats, there are treatments available to help shed those excess pounds.
+Fortunately for overweight cats, there are treatments convenient to help shed those excess pounds.
 Increasing your cat’s activity using a laser pen, a favorite toy, or even going for a walk on a leash can all help to burn those excess calories.
-In addition, feeding your cat at set times as opposed to free feeding will help reduce caloric intake.
-Lower calorie prescription foods are also available to help reduce weight and eliminating excess treats and “table scraps” can also help.
+Additionally, feeding your cat at set times, rather than free feeding, will help reduce caloric intake.
+Lower calorie prescription foods are also available to help reduce weight, and eliminating excess treats and “table scraps” can also help.

-If you suspect that your cat is overweight, a consultation with our veterinary team can help by providing an accurate starting weight, conducting a thorough Physical Examination, and to discuss more strategies to help get your pet fit and shed those extra pounds.
+If you suspect that your cat is overweight, a consultation with our veterinary team can help.
+By providing an accurate starting weight, conducting a thorough Physical Examination, and discussing more strategies to help get your pet fit, and shed those extra pounds.